RIMPAC: RIMPAC 1996

-At the time of the incident (4:15PM) in clear skies, the Intruder was at 700 ft, towing a target for Yūgiri to shoot down.
-The radar aboard the destroyer instead locked on to the radar signature of the Intruder and fired on it.
+At the time of the incident (4:15 PM) in clear skies, the Intruder was at 700 ft, towing a target for Yūgiri to shoot down.
+The radar aboard the destroyer instead locked onto the radar signature of the Intruder and fired on it.
 The engines caught fire, with the hydraulics seizing up before the crew safely ejected.
 Initially thought to be mechanical, it was later determined to be human error.
 RIMPAC 1996 was the first time that the Chilean Navy was involved in the exercise.

 RIMPAC 1998

 From July 6 until August 6, 1998, RIMPAC 98 took place in the waters off Hawaii and included participants from six Pacific nations.
 The exercise brought together maritime forces from Australia, Canada, Chile, Japan, the Republic of Korea and the United States.
 Notably this was HMAS Perth's (D38) last RIMPAC before being decommissioned.

 RIMPAC 2000

 From 30 May until 6 July 2000, RIMPAC 2000 took place near Hawaii under the command of Vice Adm.
 Dennis McGinn.
 It included the naval forces of Australia, Canada, Chile, Japan, South Korea, the United Kingdom, and the United States of America.
 Over 50 ships, 200 aircraft, and 22,000 personnel participated in the exercise.
 RIMPAC 2000 encompassed a large combined-arms operation involving a number of land, sea, and air assets.
 The scale of the exercise was used to test the new Coalition-Wide Area Network (C-WAN), which connected all of the ships involved with the designated command ship of the exercise, USS Coronado.

 Training operations during RIMPAC 2000 included surface warfare, amphibious landing operations, a sinking exercise (SINKEX), air operations, and the first humanitarian exercise in the history of RIMPAC.